How do I handle income that isn't part of our accounts?

 • enter the other details needed, being sure to select the same fund/category as the corresponding income.

 Recording the outgoing amount as 'Income Repayment' will create a negative income.
 This will cancel out the original income recorded, and the net income will be zero (the net expenditure will also be zero).
-Therefore this money will not affect your income and expenditure totals in your end of year accounts.
+Therefore this money will not affect your income and expenditure totals in your end-of-year accounts.

 Note: there are only a small number of scenarios where 'netting off' income as described above is the correct way to account for it.
 We therefore highly recommend that you contact your independent examiner if you are not sure.